-What you do next after getting your A level results will depend on whether you got the grades you expected.
-Before results day, make sure you know your UCAS Track log in details if you've applied for uni.
+What you do next after getting your A level results will depend on whether you got the grades you expected and the post-A level option you have applied.
+TIP: If your plan is to go into higher education make sure you check that your contact details are up to date in UCAS Track before results day!.

 Congratulations!
 You don't need to do anything.
-Your university will have received your results and confirmed your place, so you don't need to contact them.
+Your university/college will have received your results and confirmed your place, so you don't need to contact them.

 I didn't get the grades I expected

 - If you've received an offer, contact the admissions team at your preferred university or college to see if they'll still accept you, or check on UCAS Track.